mpourmpoulis/PythonVoiceCodingPlugin/README.md

-To understand why all this may become an issue, we need to take a look at how communication between dragonfly (currently the only macro system with bundles for it) and the plugin works.
+To understand why all this may become an issue, we need to take a look at how communication between dragonfly and the plugin works.

+Probably by far the most convenient way is via sublime comand line interface.
+This is the default method used.
+The script invokes the subl cli tool with

+Of course this does not work across virtual machine barriers:)

 I have limited myself to pure python so odds are it should work on all sublime supported operatings systems.
 For the time being it has been tested on Windows 10 64 bit.